kenlai141/build-opencv/README.md

 6. wait to complete
 7. reboot

-Download or create the requirements.txt
+Download or create the requirements.txt and run
 ```bash
 pip3 install -r requirements.txt
 ```